arlr/Colors_c/README.md

 In this labraire we will define different function to print text in colors.

 ## pcol_easy(char text_color, char back_ground_color, char decoration);
-First parameter is corresponding to the text color, by default *WHITE*:
+The first parameter is corresponding to the text color, by default *WHITE*:
 - K = BLACK
 - R = RED
 - G = GREEN